Fantasy and Fugue on the chorale "Ad nos, ad salutarem undam": Form

-A typical performance lasts nearly half an hour, although performances of the composition by Liszt and by Winterberger lasted, according to contemporary reports, an average of forty minutes.
+A typical performance lasts nearly half an hour, although performances of the composition by Liszt and by Winterberger lasted, according to contemporary reports, an average of forty-five minutes.

 Transcriptions

 Ferruccio Busoni prepared a piano arrangement which was published in 1897 by Breitkopf & Härtel.
 Alan Walker, Liszt's biographer, said that it "represents one of the pinnacles of twentieth-century virtuosity."
 Liszt at least once performed his own piano transcription, of which Walter Bache, his student, made an account in 1862.
 Liszt never seems to have notated such a version.

 Hugo Kaun and Wilhelm Middelschulte created an arrangement for orchestra and organ.
 The premiere was on March 29, 1901, at Symphony Center, Chicago, conducted by Theodore Thomas, with Middelschulte as the organist.
 Marcel Dupré also created an organ-orchestra arrangement.

 German conductor Florian Csizmadia wrote an orchestration for orchestra alone which was premiered on March 1, 2022 in Greifswald, Germany.